How to Deal with Disillusionment as You Grow Older

 Along with action taking comes empathy.
 Respecting each other as humans.
 Recognizing that all of us have our individual needs, fears, hopes, and dreams, and are not soulless objects to be used.
 Loving each other as people.

 Growing up in a country where its annual GDP grew by more than 1,400% and its population more than doubled in the past 30 years (from 2.74 million in 1985 to 5.54 million people in 2015) to become the 3rd most densely populated country in the world, I noticed something.
 As a society becomes intensely urbanized, where more and more land is drilled into, striped of its greenery, and filled with even more skyscrapers; and as people are placed in immensely packed living environments to pursue never-ending material goals, I find that we begin to associate less value with a human’s life and his/her well-being, and assign more weight to things, material wealth, and a person’s status instead.
-A nation’s relentless focus on economic growth shapes the identity of its people in more ways than they may realize.
+A nation’s relentless focus on economic growth shapes the identity of its people in more ways than its people may realize.